TENNESSEE STATE LAWS

 Device use for learning or emergencies might get caught in the restrictions.

-From July 1, 2025, Tennessee schools must limit student use of phones/smart devices during instructional time—aiming for better focus in classrooms, with extra effort needed by schools to enforce fairly.
+From July 1, 2025, Tennessee schools must limit student use of phones/smart devices during instructional time—aiming for better focus in classrooms, with extra effort needed by schools to enforce fairness.

 Statute / Laws: Multiple bills taking effect July 1, 2025.
 (Axios)